 If you file a 1065 or 1120, you will be applying as a rural small business.
 The rules for qualifying are similar to those of farms: the majority of electricity consumed on the property must be for business purposes only, and the applicant can’t owe any back taxes.
-In most cases, businesses that operate out of your residence do not qualify.
+Most businesses that operate out of your residence do not qualify.

 In addition, the business must be located in a qualifying area.
-To determine if your business is in a qualifying area, you can use the USDA’s Eligibility Map.
-If your property is close to a qualifying area but it’s quite within the shaded portion, check with a USDA Grant professional to determine whether or not it qualifies.
+You can use the USDA's Eligibility Map to determine if your business is in a qualifying area.
+If your property is close to a qualifying area, but it’s quite within the shaded portion, check with a USDA Grant professional to determine whether or not it qualifies.

 What Documents Are Required for the USDA REAP Grant?

 Now that we’ve gone over the process and the qualifications, we’ll turn to the documents required for the application.
-The information you need to submit for the USDA REAP Grant is dependent on the size of your project.
+The information you need to submit for the USDA REAP Grant depends on your project size.
 Projects are broken down into three document sets: